Worldstainless spells out recycling-decarbonization connection

 Recycling Today archives

-The report’s analysis, using what it calls a “cradle to gate” model measuring Scopes 1, 2 and 3 emissions, finds a stainless mill using 85 percent scrap feedstock will average 1.95 tons of CO2 emissions per ton of metal produced.
+The report’s analysis, using what it calls a “cradle-to-gate” model measuring Scopes 1, 2 and 3 emissions, finds a stainless mill using 85 percent scrap feedstock will average 1.95 tons of CO2 emissions per ton of metal produced.

 That compares with the following emissions levels as the percentage of scrap decreases: 75 percent scrap content yields 2.45 tons of emissions per ton made; 50 percent scrap content leads to 3.7 tons of CO2 per ton produced; and a mill using just 30 percent scrap will churn out 6.8 tons of CO2 per ton of stainless steel it produces, according to Worldstainless.

-Adds Worldstainless, “Like any other major industry, the stainless steels industry consistently endeavors to reduce its operational CO2 emissions year-on-year.
-Industry direct emissions and indirect emissions have, due to solid industry improvement efforts, progressively reduced over the last decade.”
+“Like any other major industry, the stainless steels industry consistently endeavors to reduce its operational CO2 emissions year-on-year," Worldstainless says.
+"Industry direct emissions and indirect emissions have, due to solid industry improvement efforts, progressively reduced over the last decade.”

-The global organization also says life cycle analyses can work in favor of stainless steel as a material with a potentially reduced carbon footprint.
+The organization also says life cycle analyses can work in favor of stainless steel as a material with a potentially reduced carbon footprint.

-“For significant products and installations, around 70 percent of the life cycle emissions occur in the usage or operational phase, and therefore selecting materials that do not degrade and equally do not require significant maintenance and/or partial replacement presents a different and much lower emissions profile when compared to other material choices,” states Worldstainless.
+“For significant products and installations, around 70 percent of the life cycle emissions occur in the usage or operational phase, and therefore selecting materials that do not degrade and equally do not require significant maintenance and/or partial replacement presents a different and much lower emissions profile when compared to other material choices,” according to Worldstainless.

 The organization uses a portrayal of the life cycle of two reusable water bottles—one made with stainless steel and the other with polyethylene terephthalate (PET) plastic—to illustrate its point.